 Below given are some of the comprehensive courses in Cyber Law offered at various universities:

 The university offers an online MS in Cybersecurity Law which is designed for students interested in legal and public policy aspects of cybersecurity.
 The coursework includes internet governance and jurisdiction, cybercrime, privacy legislation, data breaches, policies and regulations.
 This course is best for a high-quality learning experience in flexible study format for students across the world.

 This 1-year full-time LLM program offers specialisation in Cyber Law to meet the needs of cyber legal practitioner and professionals working in the technology field.
 With the reputation of being one of the largest law school in the UK, the university’s postgraduate program provides a remarkable opportunity to enhance your career in Cyber Law.

 Designed for lawyers interested to build a career in Cyber Law, Security and IT, can pursue an MA Information Technology Law from this national university in Estonia.
 The course trains students in real-life situations with the aim to synchronize the legal education with technological development.
 This 1-year program aims to build the skills necessary for practising in this area.

 The institution provides LLM in Cyber Law and Data Privacy allows students to specialise in a specific area or topic of Law.
 The online course focuses on EU data privacy and internet law.
 Other than this, the university provides online LLM in Health Care and Pharmaceutical Compliance is also available.

-Georgia Institute of Technology – The technology focussed college focuses on teaching security principles and emerging techniques for software, computer systems, and networks through an MS Cybersecurity.
+The technology focused college focuses on teaching security principles and emerging techniques for software, computer systems, and networks through an MS Cybersecurity.
 Selected courses for the Information Security track include applied cryptography, network security, secure computer systems, etc.

 The university offers Intellectual Property, Information & Communications Law Program (IPIC) attracting thousands of scholars to teach courses in international copyright, patent and computer-related law.
 The study curriculum has no prerequisites as such and offers coursework essential to all lawyers working in today’s information economy.

 Also Read: Law Colleges in Canada